ungleich/cdist/docs/src/cdist-troubleshooting.rst

 Using debug dump helper script
 ------------------------------
-Since cdist stores data to local cache that can be used for debugging there is a helper script that dumps data from local cache.
+Since cdist stores data to local cache that can be used for debugging there is a helper script that dumps data from local cache, `cdist-dump <man1/cdist-dump.html>`_.

 For more info see: